Skip to main content

 1. Create a new Configuration Profile

-2. Add a Custom Settings payload
+2. Add Application & Custom Settings > External Applications

 <?xml version="1.0" encoding="UTF-8"?>